kubernauts/jmeter-kubernetes/README.md

 # jmeter-kubernetes

-Please follow the guide "Load Testing As A Service With Jmeter On Kubernetes" via medium:
+Please follow the guide "Load Testing Jmeter On Kubernetes" on our medium blog post:

 https://goo.gl/mkoX9E